Apollo 11 in popular culture: Folklore

 Soon after the mission a conspiracy theory arose that the landing was a hoax, a theory widely discounted by historians and scientists.
 It may have gained more popularity after the 1978 film Capricorn One portrayed a fictional NASA attempt to fake a landing on Mars.

-There is a humorous and ribald urban legend that when Armstrong was a child, the wife of a neighbor named Gorsky, when asked by her husband to perform oral sex, had ridiculed him by saying "...when the kid next door walks on the Moon!" and then decades later whilst walking on the Moon Armstrong supposedly said "Good luck, Mr. Gorsky".
+There is a humorous and ribald urban legend that when Armstrong was a child, the wife of a neighbor named Gorsky, when asked by her husband to perform oral sex, had ridiculed him by saying "...when the kid next door walks on the Moon!" and then decades later while walking on the Moon, Armstrong supposedly said "Good luck, Mr. Gorsky".
 In 1995 Armstrong said he first heard the story in California when comedian Buddy Hackett told it as a joke.
+A short film based on the legend was released in 2011.